banago/PHPloy/readme.md

 ## phploy.ini

 The `phploy.ini` file holds your project configuration.
-It must be in the root directory of your project.
+It should be located in the root directory of the project. `phploy.ini` is never uploaded to server.
 Check the sample below for all availalble options:

 ```ini
 ; This is a sample deploy.ini file.
 You can specify as many